Pay Current Bill online (side link)⇒⇑

 Play it safe.
 Do not put yourself or your family in danger and save the hassle of loss of property and vehicle repair by taking some preventive steps up front.

-Congratulations Christine Piccini on your reelection.
-Christine, Mary and Tom it goes without saying how dedicated you are
+Congratulations Mary Bryde and Tom Boissonnault on your reelection.
+Christine, Mary, Tom and George; it goes without saying how dedicated you are!

 Resolution adopting LADA